-For the past seven years the Union of Kingston Students societies have held Global Festival - a week long series of events celebrating internationalism and diversity at Kingston University.
+For the past eight years the Union of Kingston Students societies have held Global Festival - a week long series of events celebrating internationalism and diversity at Kingston University.
 The pilot held in 2012 which was such a success that it was held again every year since.
-Once again we will be running the festival in 2019 and hope it will the biggest and best yet!
+Once again we will be running the festival in 2020 and hope it will the biggest and best yet!

 WHEN?
 Monday 16th - Friday 20th March 2020